yi-ding-cs/LGG/README.md

 > $ pip3 install -r requirements.txt

 # Run the code
 Please download the DEAP dataset at [website](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/).
 Please place the "data_preprocessed_python" folder at the same location of the script.
-To run the code for arousal dimension, please type the following command in terminal:
+To run the code for emotion (valence) classification, please type the following command in terminal:

-> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V'
+> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --graph-type 'gen'

-To run the experiments for emotion(valance) please set the --label-type 'V'; for preference(liking) please set the --label-type 'L'.
+To run the code for preference (liking) classification, please type the following command in terminal:

+> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'L' --graph-type 'hem'

 The results will be saved into "result_DEAP.txt" located at './save/result/'.

 # Reproduce the results
 We highly suggest to run the code on a Ubuntu 18.04 or above machine using anaconda with the provided requirements to reproduce the results.
 You can also download the saved model at [website]() to reproduce the results in the paper.
 After extracting the downloaded "save.zip", please place it at the same location of the scripts, run the code by:

-> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --reproduce True
+> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --graph-type 'gen' --reproduce True

 # Acknowledgment
 The author would like to thank Chengxuan Tong for checking the code